alpinaro/Contextures-with-Robot-Framework/README.md

 Test Cases in Test files can be run individually or in batches with clicking play icons in the IDE.
 Tests can also be run from the command line.

-Sample run commands for terminal:
+Running all tests in tests folder:

+`robot -d results tests/`

+Running tests in a specific test file:

 `robot -d results tests/Tests_WebTable.robot`

 `robot -d results tests/Tests_DownloadFile.robot`

-You can execute a specific test case with name:
+Running a specific test case with name:

 `robot -d results --test "Are There Records with Less than 5 Units" tests/Tests_WebTable.robot`

+Running tests with including or excluding tags:

+`robot -d results --include regression tests/`

+`robot -d results --exclude filter tests/`

+`robot -d results --include regression --exclude file tests/`

 "results" is the folder you want to save the reports.
 Execution automatically generates test reports.